 Sounds Tricky?
 It is!

 Choosing the correct wood flooring installation method for your engineered wood flooring is imperative.
 It will contribute greatly to the success or failure of your floor.
 Using an improper installation method can result in costly problems.
 Cupping, buckling, warping and delamination of flooring to name a few issues – trust us, it is not fun!

 A failing floor can be upsetting, especially as it can usually be prevented.
 It is COSTLY and takes a lot of time to correct.

-At Eko Flooring and Woodwork as a Flooring Store, we offer Consultative Services with our own Tomasz Poznanski , Certified NWFA Flooring Inspector.
+At Eko Flooring & Woodwork, we offer Consultative Services through Tomasz Poznanski, our Certified NWFA Flooring Inspector.

-After your wood flooring purchase, we can test the moisture of the wood flooring and subfloor on site.
-We advise and assure on proper acclimation of the new wood flooring for the install environment.
-Then, we will consult with your general contractor or installer regarding installation method and proper subfloor preparation.
+After your engineered wood flooring purchase, we can test the moisture of the wood flooring system and subfloor on site.
+We advise and assure on proper acclimation of the new wood flooring for the installation environment.
+We will then consult with your general contractor or installer regarding the ideal installation method and proper subfloor preparation.

 Take Away Message…